oras-project/artifacts-spec/scenarios.md

 ## Reference Types

 There are a new set of scenarios requiring the ability to reference existing artifacts, including the ability to additively sign content or add a SBoM.
-The addition of a [`subjectManifest`][subjectManifest] property supports linking artifacts through a reference from one artifact manifest to another artifact manifest.
+The addition of a [`subject`][subject] property supports linking artifacts through a reference from one artifact manifest to another artifact manifest.
 By storing these as separate, but linked artifacts, the existing OCI Image tool chain remains unchanged.
 Tooling that opts into understanding these reference types (eg. SBoM, Notary v2 signatures and Nydus image with on-demand loading) can find the referenced artifacts without changing the existing image tool chains.